EdCharbeneau/BlazeDown/sample-data/example.md

 ## This is an experiment built on top of an experiment to kick the tires of **Blazor**.

+**The initial version of BlazeDown was written using Blazor 0.2.** Much has changed in just a few months time and as a result BlazeDown has seen some updates to.
+This article was updated to reflect how BlazeDown was built using 0.5.1. _The previous version is available here_

-This is a proof of concept using [Blazor](https://blogs.msdn.microsoft.com/webdev/2018/04/17/blazor-0-2-0-release-now-available/) to create an online Markdown editor.
+This is a proof of concept using [Blazor](https://blogs.msdn.microsoft.com/webdev/2018/07/25/blazor-0-5-0-experimental-release-now-available/) to create an online Markdown editor.

 This experiment is in no way intended to be a product, or example of best practices.
 It's here because it *it's possible* and that's all.